Skip to content

 The pleasure grounds and park

-The grounds surrounding the house at Arlington are fashioned in the picturesque style; parkland was introduced to the estate, and planting within the pleasure grounds was used to frame a series of designed views.
+The grounds surrounding the house at Arlington are set in the Picturesque style.
+Parkland was introduced and planting within the Pleasure Grounds was used to frame a series of designed views both from and towards the house.
+The Wilderness Pond provides shimmering light, whilst the wooded Wilderness walk presents contrasting shade.

 A visitor admires a small elephant statue in the Long Room at Arlington Court, Devon